2018–19 1. FC Union Berlin season: Relegation playoff (leg 2)

 Stadion An Der Alten Försterei was waiting for them, a place that Union had made a fortress during the 2018–19 season.
 Stuttgart would be forced to try and play attacking soccer, needing a 3 goal draw or victory to remain in Bundesliga.
 It was not an attractive game ripe with chances for either side, as the two teams battled in front of the crowd of over 22,000.
 Stuttgart thought they had the lead in the 9th minute when Dennis Aogo hit a free kick passed Gikiewicz.
 Somewhat controversially, it was promptly taken back by the video assistant referee, as Nicolás González had been found to have obstructed Gikiewicz's view from an offside position, thus making the goal unofficial.
 The rest of the game was nerve-wracking for both sides.
 The match stayed 0-0 into the 80th minute, a goal for either side would see their side into the Bundesliga almost certainly.
 As the game opened up, Abdullahi had two shots beat the VfB Stuttgart defense, only to be denied by the woodwork each time.
 Stuttgart came towards the goal of Union more and more, each time the stout Union defense and Gikiewicz were there to answer.
 Finally, Union had to survive the longest five minutes the fans of Stadion An der Alten Försterei had ever witnessed.
 When the final whistle came, Union Berlin has successfully promoted to the Bundesliga, for the first time in their long history.
 Meanwhile the 2–2 aggregate result after two draws saw VfB Stuttgart relegated on the away goals rule.

 Aftermath

-Only moments after the game ended, the field was flooded with Union fans in celebration.
-It was a success which few thought possible pre-season but had come to fruition none the less.
-The small club from the east side of Berlin with a cherished bond between the club and its fans were going to play in the Bundesliga for the very first time.
+Following the match, fans celebrated on the pitch.
+This promotion marked the club's first time reaching the Bundesliga.
 The 56th-ever team to play in the Bundesliga since its founding, and the first-ever from East Berlin.
 The success in the promotion playoff cemented the 2018–19 season as the most famous ever in club history to this date, and simply a night no Union Berlin fan was ever going to forget.
 The following week Union paraded around the streets of Berlin and even down the Spree on a team boat, culminating in a party for players and fans alike at the Stadion An der Alten Försterei.